Honesty Requires a Thick Skin

 In the fall of 1996, during my first quarter at UW, I took an engineering design class.
 The class mostly consisted of group projects for which we built some kind of structure or device.
 Each project was worth a substantial portion of our grade.

-As one particular project was wrapping up, we got an interesting email from the professor asking each of us to review our fellow team members’ contribution to the project.
-In order to ensure that we felt the freedom to be completely honest, her email explicitly assured everyone that these evaluations would be used solely to rate the effectiveness of group projects as a learning method and would not be factored into any student’s grade.
+As one particular group project was wrapping up, we got an interesting email from the professor asking each of us to review our fellow team members' contribution to the project.
+In order to ensure that we felt the freedom to be completely candid, her email explicitly assured everyone that these evaluations would be used solely to rate the effectiveness of group projects as a learning method and would not be factored into any student's grade.

 The formula was fairly simple.
 Each team was allotted 100 points per member and each of us was to award points to each member based on their contribution.
 Our group had 4 members, so we were to apportion 400 points.
 In a healthy group where each member had pulled his weight, each member would get 100 points.